Keyword

 From 1 - 10 / 27

-• Six colonies with breeding Adelie colonies were mapped this season on Kista Island.
-On Bechervaise Island subcolonies C and R were not mapped and so are missing from the final layer, but birds were present in these subcolonies.
-Subcolonies were mapped by circumnavigating the perimeter of sub-colonies on foot while carrying a Garmin GPS (Legend Cx) to log the track taken.
-The person walking the perimeter of the sub-colonies maintained a buffer distance of approximately 2.5m between themselves and the breeding birds along the sub-colony boundary.
-This buffer distance was reduced to approximately 2m in the final shapefiles.
+• Adelie colony boundaries at Bechervaise Island were mapped by Matthew Pauza on the 21 Dec 2016.
+Subcolonies were mapped by circumnavigating the perimeter on foot while carrying a Garmin GPS (Etrex30) to record the track.
+When mapping the perimeter of the subcolonies a buffer distance of approximately 2.5 meters was maintained between the mapper and the breeding birds.
+This buffer distance was reduced by .5m to between 2m in the final shapefiles.
 Please refer to the Seabird Conservation Team Data Sharing Policy for use, acknowledgement and availability of data prior to downloading data.

 • Two colonies with breeding Adelie colonies were mapped this season in the Rookery Island group in conjunction with colony counts.
 Subcolonies were mapped by circumnavigating the perimeter of sub-colonies on foot while carrying a Garmin GPS (Legend Cx) to log the track taken.
 The person walking the perimeter of the sub-colonies maintained a buffer distance of approximately 2.5m between themselves and the breeding birds along the sub-colony boundary.
 This buffer distance was reduced to approximately 2m in the final shapefiles.
 Please refer to the Seabird Conservation Team Data Sharing Policy for use, acknowledgement and availability of data prior to downloading data.